-The Bank enters into business relationship with only financial institutions that have implemented sufficient AML/CFT/CPF policies and procedures.
-Adequate AML due diligence must be in place and be reviewed annually.
+The Bank enters business relationship with only financial institutions that have implemented full AML/CFT/CPF policies and procedures.
+Adequate AML/CFT/CPF due diligence must be in place and reviewed annually.

-Record retention and data:
+Record retention and data

-Money Laundering and Terrorist Financing Regulations requires Financial Institutions to maintain adequate records for a minimum of 5 years, which are appropriate to the nature of the business and that can be used as evidence in any investigation.
+The Central Bank of Nigeria's AML/CFT/CPF Regulations, 2022 requires Financial Institutions to maintain adequate records for a minimum of 5 years, which are appropriate to the nature of the business and that can be used as evidence in any investigation.

-Records relating to the evidence of identity must be kept for at least ten (10) years after the relationship with the Customer has ended.
+Records relating to the evidence of identity must be kept for at least five (5) years after the relationship with the Customer has ended.
 This would normally be from the date the Customer 's account was closed but in the case of a dormant account this can mean ten (10) years from the date of the last transaction on the account.
-Old items are stored off-site as set out in the Bank 's Archiving, Retrieval and Retention of Old Records Procedure.

-AML/CFT/CPF Audits
+AML/CFT/CPF FRAMEWORK